Resolume Review and Summary of use with Ableton Live Link

 Going one step further, Resolume provides full support for Ableton Link.
 Link affords for perfect synchronisation between applications that support it, either over a network or locally.

 It is worth pointing out at this stage the performance of Link – as a protocol this is significantly more advanced than MIDI Time Code (MTC), and in my experience was totally stable and glitch free – each application works in complete harmony and setup is as easy as you can imagine.
-There is a tightness you do not usually experience from syncing applications in this way, and if I had one minor grumble it would be to allow certain applications to be masters and others to be slaves, so you can have one person managing critical things like tempo at all times.
+There is a tightness you do not usually experience from syncing applications in this way.
+(A long way from the days of SMPTE timecode printing to tape!)

 Whether you choose to run a separate laptop for Resolume and Ableton will depend on a number of factors.
-On my Dell XPS 13 Core i7 laptop (2018 model), I used both Resolume and Ableton side by side.
-In Resolume I stuck to using only MP4 encoded video, and Ableton was loaded up with a project of 12 tracks, with around 25 VST plugins running live.
+On my 2017 Macbook Pro (Dual Core i5), I used both Resolume and Ableton side by side.
+In Resolume I used DXV video, and Ableton was loaded up with a project of 12 tracks, with around 25 VST plugins running live.
 Everything was handled absolutely fine (no matter how much video processing I added into the mix!).
 Of course, results will vary from machine to machine, so it is important to factor into the cost of Resolume either upgrading your current laptop to a high powered model, or purchasing an additional laptop specifically for Resolume.

-Based in Hebden Bridge, UK, Peter Duggal is a musician and producer whose current projects include a collaboration with Wolfgang Flur (ex Kraftwerk), and scoring music for computer games and film.
+Based in Hebden Bridge, UK, Peter Duggal is a musician and producer and the music partner of Wolfgang Flur (ex Kraftwerk).
+Currently working on the follow up album to the successful ‘Magazine 1’ and also scoring music for computer games and film.
 His website is at www.peterduggal.com